Cello in the Rush

 But to suggest that beauty is simply a spectator’s preference, an individual’s pursuit of an abstracted and timeless ideal, is to miss something significant.
 What of those moments when beauty is neither pleasant nor pretty, but haunting?
 What of the communal ache of beauty?
 The well-known scene in Elie Wiesel’s account of the Holocaust when describes a young man named Juliek, an incredibly gifted violinist from Warsaw.
 Wiesel describes the night when Juliek, on the brink of death, played a Beethoven concerto in the dark for that group of dying, starving men.
 Wiesel remembers the intensely beautiful, sad and haunting music, noting that it was as if Juliek was playing his very life upon that violin, offering a lament for each of them.
 Their encounter with the beauty of the composition was humanizing, made all the more jarring in such a dark and dehumanizing setting.
 In the morning they woke to find Juliek dead, his violin crushed on the floor beside him.

 I remember vividly one summer when I was working with a group of kids in an afterschool program and a young girl was stung by a bee.
 She had a severe reaction and the paramedics were unable to revive her.
 Sitting with one of her young friends at the funeral, somewhere in the middle of it she turned to me with tears in her eyes and said, “The cut on her face will never heal.”
 The young girl had a little cut on her forehead from some previous playground encounter, and her friend made this observation in the midst of her own shock and grief.
 I remember thinking how incredibly insightful her words really were.
 She was noticing something very simple, but there was something quite profound in her thought.
-She seemed to be saying instinctively that this wasn’t right, that wounds are meant to heal, that the broken parts of life are not okay: indeed, that wholeness is both our stubborn longing and profound calling.
+She seemed to be saying instinctively that this wasn’t right, that wounds are meant to heal, that the broken parts of life are not okay: indeed, that wholeness is both our stubborn longing and a most profound calling.

 Remarkably, in this little girl’s comment is something that every prophet in the Bible has said—the ones who were trying desperately to open the people’s eyes to the glory of God around them and the ones who were pointing out the absence of glory.
 Each of them looked around the world, and seeing its broken cuts and ugly blemishes, cried out instinctively, “This is not the way it’s supposed to be!”
 We were made for wholeness.